-This pecker block is high in fibre and tastes delicious.
-It is made out of alfalfa and promotes gut health.
+These briquettes are high in fibre and taste delicious.
+They are made out of alfalfa and promote gut health.

 Like the one above, this pecker hangs at head height.
 However, it is made of stainless steel.
 It is a great option as it is reusable and easy to clean.
 It’s also environmentally friendly and won’t contaminate feed.

 Chickens can perch themselves on this all-natural pecking block.
 It reduces the stress of the whole flock and promotes healthy beaks.